spatialstatisticsupna/Scalable_Prediction/README.md

 ### [**Section 4.
 Predictive validation study**](./Rcode/Section4_PredictiveValidationStudy)

-The script [Validation_study.R](./Rcode/Section4_PredictiveValidationStudy/Validation_study.R) enables the replication of the predictive validation study presented in Chapter 4 using simulated data for male lung cancer mortality counts, with the aim of obtaining similar results to those presented in Table 2.
+The script [Validation_study.R](./Rcode/Section4_PredictiveValidationStudy/Validation_study.R) enables the replication of the predictive validation study presented in Chapter 4 using simulated data for male lung cancer mortality counts.
+At the end, similar results to those presented in Table 2 will be obtained.

-It is structured in four main steps:
+The script is structured in four main steps:

 1. **Generate the 8 validation configurations**